taazarel/Voheim/WIP/Dungeon of cooperation.md

 ### Purpose
 Created as a training grounds to hone balance and quick thinking in combat.
 ### Alterations
+A goblet has been erected in the city, this goblet has a carving of what the trial includes.
+Which is:
+- Journey to the pillars
+- Fight the horde of enemies ([[]])
+- Harvest the gemstones which grow on their foreheads
+- Deposit the gemstones after three days of fighting.

+When the goblet is filled, a pathway opens to the sapphire.
 ### Architecture
 Pillars of stone trees, look like stumps.
 Have text written on them in the Itë tradition.
 ### Defenses